MPAS Student Handbook

 Other

-• Misrepresenting the facts regarding an absence or work that has not been completed for purposes of gaining an extension of an established due date or taking a make-up examination
+• Misrepresenting the facts regarding an absence or work that has not been completed for purposes of gaining an extension of an established due date or taking a make-up assessment

 • Using the material of others, however obtained, for purposes of gaining advantage or credit